3 Tips to Managing International and Global Teams

 Embrace written communications.

-While writing emails, whole-company operating system comments and instant messaging may not be as rich an experience as live video conferencing, they do have their advantages.
+While emails and instant messaging may not be as rich an experience as live video conferencing, they have their advantages.
 Overall, people tend to take more care with what they type or write.
-Leaders can build on this by coaching team members to be even more clear and concise in their communications.
-Mindfulness matters.
+Leaders can build on this by coaching team members to be even more clear and concise in their communications — mindfulness matters.
 Because context is often absent from text and/or email communications, it's important to provide necessary specifics to prevent misunderstandings.